Superfoods: 7 Effective Immunity Booster Foods

 4. Chia Seeds

 In liquid, chia seeds can expand to 10 times their original size within minutes, which is why they are often used to make pudding.
-But they also taste great sprinkled over salad or mixed in yogurt.
+Here are some other ways to use the superfood:

 Good to know